Is Power BI the answer to data overload?

 So why are we singing their praises?

-Developing use cases for a customer data platform does not require technical knowledge, they allow your teams to collaborate on the desired business outcomes and uncover gaps.
-One of the key things with a use case is it ensures your stakeholders have defined the business need and, how the activity will be measured.
+Developing use cases for a customer data platform does not require technical knowledge – they allow your teams to collaborate on the desired business outcomes and uncover gaps.

-An example of a marketing use case is “Use data to deliver relevant, personalised omni-channel campaigns in order to increase revenue and reduce marketing costs”.
-The use case is pretty straight forward.
+The use case is pretty straightforward.
 The brand wants to communicate with their customers across multiple channels in order to generate revenue and potentially reduce wasted marketing spend.

 Many businesses fail to develop core use cases to solve a problem or deliver on a strategy.
 By developing core use cases, which are prioritised based on the business goals and can be measured, it will give you the north star to focus on and deliver against your goals.